Get started with retention policies and retention labels

 A number of different subscriptions support retention policies and retention labels and the licensing requirements for users depend on the features you use.

 To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the Microsoft 365 licensing guidance for security & compliance.
-For retention, see the Information Governance section and related PDF or Excel download for feature-level licensing requirements.
+For retention, see the Information Governance section and related PDF download for feature-level licensing requirements.

 Permissions required to create and manage retention policies and retention labels